CI-TRACS/Scientific_Software_Basics/_episodes/14-github.md

 ![Changing the Repository URL on GitHub](../fig/github-change-repo-string.png)

-Copy that URL from the browser, go into the local `planets` repository, and run this command:
+Copy that URL from the browser, go into the local `ssb_test` repository, and run this command:

 ~~~